 (Full disclosure: American Express, GE, Chase, and Marriott are all Contently clients.)

 2015 also saw explosive growth in sponsored content, the practice in which brands partner with traditional publishers to produce higher-quality advertorial.
 The New York Times, in particular, stood out on this front.

 Troublingly, our 2015 sponsored content study showed that most consumers are still confused by this blurred version of media shared between brand and news outlet.
 Close to 40 percent of readers can’t identify the sponsor of a piece of content on a site like The Onion, and 62 percent think a publication loses credibility by doing sponsored content.
 However, the number of people who said they felt deceived by sponsored content in 2015 dropped by 15 percent compared to 2014—a sign that indicates an increase in quality and/or consumer savvy, which is a trend that hopefully continues.

-Finally, 2015 was undoubtedly the Year of Facebook.5 As content marketing continues to mature, the industry has recognized and emphasized the importance of content distribution.
+Finally, 2015 was undoubtedly the Year of Facebook.[note]By the time the Year of the Sheep rolls around again, maybe the zodiac will be consumed by Facebook and simply be known as the Zuck.[/note] As content marketing continues to mature, the industry has recognized and emphasized the importance of content distribution.
 This year, Facebook broke away from the pack.

 (For everything you ever wanted to know about Facebook for content marketing, check out our popular e-book here.)

 In November and December 2015, we surveyed marketers to assess how they’re running content marketing and where they plan to grow.
 (To get the full survey results and future analysis, sign up for our newsletter.)

 Our research—both from the study and our daily industry coverage at The Content Strategist—indicates that 2016’s big content marketing themes will map almost equally across the three areas for publishing success, which we like to organize in a flywheel: